jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 There's nothing that says you can't use both the spartan and ergonomic approaches in the same deployment.

 For example, maybe you use Terraform to manage both testing and production environments.
-In that case, maybe your testing environment to consists of a few machines that can easily be updated, but your production environment consists of many stateless auto-scaling machines, where the rigidity of the fixed-configuration image is actually kind of nice.
+In that case, maybe your testing environment consists of a few machines that can easily be updated, but your production environment consists of many stateless auto-scaling machines, where the rigidity of the fixed-configuration image is actually kind of nice.

 Ideally, you'd do this in a way where Nix can make different artifacts for different branches, but if necessary you can always manually control deployments with [target resources](https://learn.hashicorp.com/tutorials/terraform/resource-targeting).